Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: INTRODUCTION

 A key bottleneck in the widespread adoption of D-PMU based control designs for microgrids is the reliability of D-PMU voltage phase angle measurements.
 Phase angle measurements from D-PMUs require a global positioning system (GPS) signal for synchronization of the angle reference across the network \cite{sexauer2013phasor}.
 However, recent studies have demonstrated that PMU GPS signals are frequently lost due to factors like weather events and communication failure, leading to loss of PMU measurements \cite{yao2016impact}\cite{yao2017gps}.
 In fact, such PMU measurement losses have been observed to occur as often as 6-10 times a day, with each loss event ranging from an average of 6-8 seconds to over 25 seconds \cite{huang2016data}.
 In WAMPAC applications, loss of GPS signal for PMUs has been demonstrated to result in severe performance degradation \cite{almas2016impact}.
 Furthermore, control strategies that rely on PMU measurements have been demonstrated to be vulnerable to GPS spoofing attacks, where a falsified GPS signal may be fed to compromise the PMU angle reference, leading to potentially catastrophic outcomes like cascade failures \cite{shepard2012evaluation}\cite{nercreport}.
 Therefore, in the event of D-PMU measurement losses, microgrid interconnections that rely solely on angle droop control will be particularly prone to poor dynamic performance and potential instability \cite{sivaranjani2018mixed}.

-In wide-area control applications, the issue of PMU measurement loss is typically handled from a networked control systems perspective.
-In these designs, the controller continues to use the last available measurement in the event of a measurement loss, and the maximum allowable duration of the loss is assumed to be bounded to guarantee stability \cite{sivaranjani2013networkedisgt}\cite{sivaranjani2013networked}.
+In wide-area control applications, the issue of PMU measurement loss is typically handled from a networked control systems perspective, where a popular approach is to allow the controller to use the last available measurement in the event of a measurement loss, and bound the maximum allowable duration of the loss to guarantee stability \cite{sivaranjani2013networkedisgt}\cite{sivaranjani2013networked}.
 Typically, networked control designs also assume knowledge of the probability distributions of the loss events \cite{singh2015stability}.
-However, these approaches suffer from two critical issues in the context of distribution systems.
-First, in D-PMUs, the duration of measurement loss may exceed the maximum allowable duration to guarantee stability.
-Second, even for measurement loss durations smaller than this threshold, large voltage angle and frequency drifts can occur due to the controller repeatedly using the incorrect (last available) measurement.
+However, these approaches suffer from two critical issues in the context of distribution systems. { First, in D-PMUs, the duration of measurement loss may exceed the maximum allowable duration to guarantee stability.
+This is due to the fact that angle droop controllers are extremely fast acting \cite{majumder2009angle}, and may therefore not be able to maintain stability \cite{sivaranjani2018mixed} under the longer measurement loss durations (typically tens of seconds) seen in D-PMU GPS signal losses \cite{huang2016data}.
+Second, even for measurement loss durations smaller than this threshold, large voltage angle and frequency drifts can occur due to the controller repeatedly using the incorrect (last available) measurement \cite{sivaranjani2018mixed}.}